-- Conduct an annual conference to provide training for law enforcement officers to advance local enforcement and education efforts to reduce traffic crashes, injuries, and fatalities. - Provide awards and incentives to recognize law enforcement agencies and community members who have demonstrated significant achievements in traffic safety.
+- Contract with a part-time law enforcement liaison (LEL) to provide law enforcement expertise to the division for enforcement purposes to maximize leadership, funding, and programming. - Conduct an annual conference to provide training for law enforcement officers to advance local enforcement and education efforts to reduce traffic crashes, injuries, and fatalities.
+(See Community Traffic Safety Projects under Event Coordination) - Provide awards and incentives to recognize law enforcement agencies and community members who have demonstrated significant achievements in traffic safety.
+(See Community Traffic Safety Projects under Event Coordination)